Whatsapp Icon

 • Radiation exposure: Limit exposure to high levels of radiation, such as those from previous cancer treatments or significant environmental exposures.

-• Chemical exposure: Avoid exposure to certain chemicals like benzene, which is found in gasoline and the tobacco smoke.
+• Chemical exposure: Avoid exposure to certain chemicals like benzene, which is found in gasoline and tobacco smoke.

 Maintain a Healthy Lifestyle: